Counting Your Coffee: How to Track a Latte

 Short of asking the barista to weigh your milk (if you want to, do it...I would!) here is the 411 about what’s your cup.

-- When milk is steamed before poured (e.g. cappuccino, latte, flat white, mocha) the barista literally lets air into the milk.
+- When milk is steamed before being poured (e.g. cappuccino, latte, flat white, mocha) the barista literally lets air into the milk.
 The milk expands and stretches to create that creamy texture and froth on top that you love so much.

 - This means a lot for your macros.
 For example, although your cup holds 12 oz. of liquid it isn’t going to hold exactly 12 oz. of milk.
 A percentage of that milk is now air.

 - It’s common for dine-in and to-go cups of the corresponding size, from the same cafe, to differ from 30 - 20 ml.
-The dine-in cup being smaller.
+The dine-in cup is smaller.
 Make sure you’re not tracking the same amount of liquid for both!

 Calorie Sucking Syrups and Sauces